ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 In addition to the size of the element, we can set margins around the element, adding empty space between this and other elements.
 The `Margin` property is actually of type `Thickness`, a structure with four properties: _left, top, right,_ and _bottom_.
 We can set the `Margin` property in several ways using XAML.

-To set all marigns to be the same size, we just supply a single value:
+To set all margins to be the same size, we just supply a single value:

 ```xml
 <Button Margin="3">Do something</Button>